emberjs/rfcs/text/000-deprecation-native-function-prototype-extensions.md

 # How We Teach This

 On the deprecation guide, we showcase the same example as above.
-We can explain why the proposal was necessary, followed by a `deprecated / current` snippet.
+We can explain why the proposal was necessary, followed by deprecated to current code examples.

-The Ember guides currently discourages the use of Function prototype extensions.
+The Guides currently discourage the use of `Function` prototype extensions.
 For example, from the [disabling prototype extensions page](https://guides.emberjs.com/v2.17.0/configuring-ember/disabling-prototype-extensions/):

 After the deprecated code is removed from Ember, the same page needs to remove the section